syntax-tree/mdast-util-mdx-jsx/readme.md

 <abbr title="Hypertext Markup Language">HTML</abbr> is a lovely language.
 ```

-And our module, `example.js`, looks as follows:
+…and our module `example.js` looks as follows:

 ```js
 import fs from 'node:fs'